hfmark/seismic-noise-tomography/README.md

 - [pyproj](https://github.com/pyproj4/pyproj) >= 2.6.0
 - [PyPDF2](http://mstamy2.github.io/PyPDF2/) >= 1.26.0

-Installation of packages in a conda environment is highly recommended [Anaconda](https://www.anaconda.com/distribution/).
+Installation of packages in a [conda](https://www.anaconda.com/distribution/) environment is highly recommended.
 Some of the packages are only available on the conda-forge channel.

 Optionally, you may want to install the
 [Computer Programs in Seismology](http://www.eas.slu.edu/eqc/eqccps.html)